dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 3. [Connect Azure DevOps to your new app](#connect-azure-devops-to-your-new-app).
 4. [Add your Azure AD app to dbt Cloud](#add-your-azure-ad-app-to-dbt-cloud).

 Once the Azure AD app is set up and added to dbt Cloud, then dbt Cloud developers can personally authenticate in dbt Cloud from Azure DevOps.
-For more on this, see [Authenitcate with Azure DevOps](docs/dbt-cloud/cloud-configuring-dbt-cloud/authenticate-azure).
+For more on this, see [Authenticate with Azure DevOps](docs/dbt-cloud/cloud-configuring-dbt-cloud/authenticate-azure).

 :::info Beta feature
 This feature is currently in Beta.
 If you are interested in getting access to the beta, please reach out to support@getdbt.com.